More Information About the Course

 To help members get the best out of the course, we have also developed a number of one-day workshops, on subjects such as Ritual and Meditation, which are held in different locations.
 Members of the Druid Grade can learn how to give these workshops, to offer them in their locality.

 There is a Healing Network which any member can join, which acts as a forum for members interested in healing.
-The Network has its own section on the Order's website, and members of The Druid College of Healing can offer training programmes and Healing Retreats.
+The Network has its own section on the Order's website Message Board.

 The Order's Internet Community